JavaScript Decorators: What They Are and When to Use Them — SitePoint

 More from this author

 Decorators have become popular thanks to their use in Angular 2+.
-In Angular, decorators are available thanks to TypeScript, but they are due to be part of the ES2017 language update due out later this year.
+In Angular, decorators are available thanks to TypeScript, but in JavaScript they are currently a stage 2 proposal, meaning they should be part of a future update to the language .
 Let’s take a look at what decorators are, and how they can be used to make your code cleaner and more easily understandable.

 Note: If you’re more of a video person, why not sign up for SitePoint Premium and check out some of our popular JavaScript courses?

-Note: Editor’s Note: This article has been updated in response to reader comments, to remove the incorrect claim that decorators were part of the forthcoming ES2017 standard.